csc-training/csc-env-eff/slides/05_batch_jobs.md

 srun echo "Hello $USER!
 You are on node $HOSTNAME"
 ```
+- The options have been described in [Create batch jobs for Puhti](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/)
    - The `--account` option is mandatory to tell which project should be billed
    - The actual _program_ is launched using the `srun` command
    - The content above could be copied into a file like `simple_serial.bash` and put into the queue with the command `sbatch simple_serial.bash`

 # Use an application specific batch script template